azamsharp/azamsharp.github.io/_posts/draft.md

 )
 ```

-As you can see in the output above, guided generation even works nicely with hierarchical/nested relationships.
-This allows you to create model relationships based on the complexiy of your application.
+As shown in the output above, guided generation handles hierarchical or nested data structures exceptionally well.
+This makes it easy to model complex relationships based on the needs of your application.

-The structure provided by guided generation also allows you to easily display data in SwiftUI views.
-For example to display nested data you can run a loop through ingredients and display them in a designated ```IngredientView```.
+The structured nature of guided generation also simplifies integration with SwiftUI.
+For instance, to display a list of ingredients, you can iterate through the array and render each item using a dedicated `IngredientView`.

-> We will cover how to integrate Foundation Models with your SwiftUI app later in this article.
+> We'll explore how to integrate Foundation Models with your SwiftUI app later in this article.

-The above example works for a small demo, but it is not suitable for the real world.
-The reason is that the entire response had to be generated first, before anything is displayed to the user.
-We can solve this issue by streaming the response.
+While the example above works well for small demos, it's not ideal for real-world use.
+The reason is that the entire response must be generated before anything can be displayed to the user, which introduces unnecessary latency.
+Fortunately, we can solve this by **streaming the response**, allowing content to appear incrementally as it's generated.

 ``` swift
 struct ContentView: View {